307.08 DAMAGES; ILLEGAL MOLESTATION OF HUMAN REMAINS; BURIALS;

 the cost of removal is the responsibility of and shall be paid by the state or political subdivision

 controlling the lands or waters.
 If burial grounds are authenticated on private lands, efforts may be

 made by the state to purchase and protect them instead of removing them to another location.

 The Department of Natural Resources, the Department

 of Transportation, and all other state agencies and local governmental units whose activities may

 be affected, shall cooperate with the state archaeologist and the Indian Affairs Council to carry

 Subd.
 10. Construction and development plan review.

-and the Indian Affairs Council shall promptly review the plans and make recommendations
+archaeologist and the Indian Affairs Council shall review the plans within 30 days of receipt and

 Subd.
 11. Burial sites data.